 - Generate reports about the use of the service.

-- Recording patient conversation material so ongoing calls are appropriate and timely.
-Strict government standards regarding the secure storage of patient health information must be followed to protect information from unauthorised access, loss, or other misuse
+- Record patient conversation material so ongoing calls are appropriate and timely.
+Strict government standards regarding privacy and the secure storage of patient health information must be followed to protect information from unauthorised access, loss, or other misuse.

 Overview of support organisations